Many of us live happily in ignorance, believing that our company’s data is well protected, but not being sure how that protection is implemented.

 Spectrum Protect Suite

-With its Spectrum Protect solution, IBM offers a single point of control for all enterprise backup and recovery procedures.
+With its Storage Protect Plus, IBM offers a single point of control for all enterprise backup and recovery procedures.
 It is capable of operating with cloud or physical backup environments of all sizes.

-Spectrum Protect manages user data through a hierarchy of storage media: raw devices, filesystem containers, streaming tape, and optical media.
+Storage Protect Plus manages user data through a hierarchy of storage media: raw devices, filesystem containers, streaming tape, and optical media.
 It provides for off-site backups with the ability to make duplicate copies on sequential media.

-For virtual environments, Spectrum interacts with VMware through its Virtual Storage API, which also interfaces with Microsoft Hyper-V. As a unique feature, IBM’s solution offers what-if analysis, which allows IT, people, to do simulations with actual performance figures, and then determine the best way to set up their virtual infrastructures.
+For virtual environments, Storage Protect Plus interacts with VMware through its Virtual Storage API, which also interfaces with Microsoft Hyper-V. As a unique feature, IBM’s solution offers what-if analysis, which allows IT, people, to do simulations with actual performance figures, and then determine the best way to set up their virtual infrastructures.

 Veritas Backup Exec